jmsdnns/blag/content/history/july-4th-is-no-birthday/index.md

 He got the French on-board with the US cause by repeatedly lying to French leaders about how well the war against the British was going!
 He told them the colonies were kicking ass left n right and he urged them to join in while English ass was still available.
 History books typically mention the shock of the French when they arrived in the colonies and find Washington's Army in poor health, with many barely clothed at all, but they don't usually say _why_ they were so shocked.
 The truth here is classic Franklin.
 The French Army would already be fighting by the time France learned of it, and Franklin could surely find a way to talk himself out of that.

-The colonists get their country when the British sign the [Treaty of Paris in 1783](https://en.wikipedia.org/wiki/Treaty_of_Paris_(1783)) and Franklin is at the Constitutional Convention to see v3 of his idea become a thing, matured by innovations from the next generation of leaders.
+The colonists officially get their country when the British sign the [Treaty of Paris in 1783](https://en.wikipedia.org/wiki/Treaty_of_Paris_(1783)).
+The Union was born December 1, 1774, upgraded by v2 in 1777, and Franklin is there, at the Constitutional Convention, when v3 is created, improving on his original idea with innovations from the next generation of leaders.

 > Fart proudly.
 >